sourcegraph/openctx/provider/google-docs/README.md

 1. [Create a new OAuth client ID](https://console.cloud.google.com/apis/credentials/oauthclient) (select "Desktop app" as the application type)
 1. Save the credentials JSON file (`client_secret_xxx.apps.googleusercontent.json`)
 1. Obtain an access token for your Google Drive user account: run `GOOGLE_OAUTH_CLIENT_FILE=path/to/client_secret_xxx.apps.googleusercontent.json pnpm run google-auth` and continue in your web browser
-1. Save the printed JSON user credentials of the form `{"access_token": "xxx"}` to a file

 Then use the following OpenCtx provider configuration: